 Some of our most successful customer will turn around and run a Pulse Survey, asking employees to tell them more about just that topic.
 They might ask open-ended questions, to better understand what needs to stop, continue and start.

 What you ask is entirely up to you, so you have the control you need to be effective.

 Measure Progress Against Goals

 Simply put, you'll want to measure what you're trying to change.
 At the end of your employee survey, it became clear what two or three things you should work on to increase employee engagement and satisfaction.
-Reports like your Key Driver Analysis and Employee Demographic Report revealed exactly what drives engagement at your organization as well as your strengths and weaknesses.
+Your Team Insights Report revealed exactly what drives engagement at your organization as well as your strengths and weaknesses.
 Whatever you choose to focus your resources on for the sake of improvement, those are the attributes you should re-measure 4-6 months after your initial data collection.

 For example: Peter's Perfect Pickled Peppers (a fictional employer of 500 people with 8 locations across the U.S.) identified that the sales team felt that they couldn't trust what their supervisor told them, they didn't feel valued, and they didn't feel part of a team working toward a shared goal.
 While these attitudes were pervasive across the organization, they were particularly troubling among the sales team.
 So the executive leadership team worked with the human resources department to invest some resources into discovery conversations with members of the sales team, trust building exercises across the company, and even made some changes at the supervisory level.

-Their mid-year Pulse Survey used by Peter's Perfect Pickled Peppers would ask only those questions about feeling trust, valued and part of a team.
+The mid-year Pulse Survey used by Peter's Perfect Pickled Peppers would ask only those questions about feeling trusting, valued and part of a team.
 Perhaps it would also include an open-ended question, for respondents to elaborate on their feedback.